danbru1989/shc-presentations/README.md

 3. Open single-presentation-example-presentation.php file in a text editor.

-   You can configure your presentation with the 'shcp_custom_config' filter, change the Reveal.js theme with the 'shcp_theme' filter, and code your slides with the 'shcp_slides' action.
+   You can configure your presentation with the `shcp_custom_config` filter, change the Reveal.js theme with the `shcp_theme` filter, and code your slides with the `shcp_slides` action.
 For further explanation on how to configure your presentation and create your slides, follow the documentation on the [Reveal.js GitHub repository](https://github.com/hakimel/reveal.js).

 4. Add custom styles to your presentation with CSS.